src-bin/substrate-docs/bootstrapping/integrating-your-identity-provider/google.md

 2. Click **CREATE PROJECT**
 3. Name the project and, optionally, put it in an organization (but don't worry if you can't put it in an organization, because everything still works without one)
 4. Click **CREATE**
+5. Click **SELECT PROJECT** in the status overlay that appears in the top right corner
 5. Click **OAuth consent screen**
 6. Select “Internal”
 7. Click **CREATE**
 8. Enter an _Application name_
+8. Select a _User support email_
 9. Enter your Intranet DNS domain name in _Authorized domains_
+8. In _Developer contact information_, enter one or more _Email addresses_
+10. Click **SAVE AND CONTINUE**
+11. Click **ADD OR REMOVE SCOPES**
+12. Select “.../auth/userinfo.email”, “.../auth/userinfo.profile”, and “openid”
+12. Enter “https://www.googleapis.com/auth/admin.directory.user.readonly” in the text input under _Manually add scopes_
+12. Click **ADD TO TABLE**
+13. Click **UPDATE**
 10. Click **SAVE AND CONTINUE**
 11. Click **Credentials** in the left column
 12. Click **CREATE CREDENTIALS** and then **OAuth client ID** in the expanded menu